nbrady-techempower/TFB-Documentation/docs/Development/index.md

 If you'd like to verify a certain test works, update a test, or add a new test/framework, you're in the right place.
-However, see the [benchmarking section](../Benchmarking) if you're looking to run the benchmarks yourself.
+However, see the [benchmarking section](../Benchmarking) if you're looking to run the full suite yourself.

 The community has consistently helped in making these tests better, and we welcome any and all changes.
 Reviewing our contribution